dgorissen/pycel/README.rst

 truly fast you would probably replace the graph with a dependency tracker based on sparse matrices or something similar.

-Communicating with Excel over COM for the initial compilation is very slow.
-I looked at various python libraries for parsing the xlsx files directly but none deal with formulas correctly in all cases.
-If that changes I will definitely add a file based compilation backend.

-Using `OpenOpt <http://openopt.org/>`_ I also coded a python replacement for the Excel `solver plugin <http://www.solver.com/suppstdsolver.htm>`_.
-However, since its quite closely linked with our spreadsheet structure it is not generic enough to be released (yet).

 Excel Addin
 ===========

-Its possible to run pycel as an excel addin using `PyXLL <http://www.pyxll.com/>`_.
+It's possible to run pycel as an excel addin using `PyXLL <http://www.pyxll.com/>`_.
 Simply place pyxll.xll and pyxll.py in the lib directory and add the xll file to the Excel Addins list as explained in the pyxll documentation.